Communication Studies (Community): Plot

 At Spanish class, the Greendale Human Being delivers Valentine's gifts to Troy and Pierce.
 Señor Chang (Ken Jeong) guesses right away that the presents were sent by themselves to make it look like they have girlfriends.
 Chang ridicules them in front of the class.
 Later, Annie and Shirley devise a plan to prank Chang in revenge.
 The next day in class, Chang receives a letter purportedly from Princeton offering him an associate professor position.
-He instantly calls the bluff, and blames Troy and Pierce for the failed prank.
+He instantly calls the bluff and blames Troy and Pierce for the failed prank.
 In retribution, he forces them to escort him to the Valentine's dance wearing ladies' pantsuits and threatens to fail them if they refuse.

 At the dance, Michelle is angry at Jeff for drunk calling her and then hanging up after discovering she wasn't Britta.
 Jeff tries to come clean, but Michelle refuses to listen.
 Troy and Pierce are dressed up in pantsuits and ready to hit the dance floor, but are stopped by Annie and Shirley.
-Annie and Shirley confess to sending the fake letter and have decided to tell Chang the truth so that they can suffer the consequences.
-However, Troy and Pierce are touched by their gesture, and follow through with their embarrassing ordeal.
+They confess to sending the fake letter and have decided to tell Chang the truth so that they can suffer the consequences.
+However, Troy and Pierce are touched by their gesture and follow through with their embarrassing ordeal.

-Britta arrives, dressed formally, and tells Jeff that he invited her to the dance.
+Britta arrives, dressed formally, and tells Jeff that he invited her to the dance during his booty call.
 Jeff panics and confesses that his relationship with Michelle is likely to be over because of the voicemails.
-Britta then reveals that he didn't actually invite her and that she dressed up to pull a prank on him.
-She then plays to Michelle the voicemail she received from Jeff, in which he confesses his love for Michelle, which leads to the couple's reconciliation.
+Britta then reveals that he didn't actually invite her and that she dressed up to test the legitimacy of his booty call.
+She then plays Michelle the voicemail she received from Jeff, in which he confesses his love for Michelle, which leads to the couple's reconciliation.